wowu/docker-rollout/README.md

 - `-w | --wait SECONDS` - (not required) - Time to wait for new container to be ready if healthcheck is not defined.
 Default: 10
 - `--wait-after-healthy SECONDS` - (not required) - Time to wait after new container is healthy before removing old container.
 Works when healthcheck is defined.
 Default: 0
 - `--env-file FILE` - (not required) - Path to env file, can be specified multiple times, as in `docker compose`.
 - `--pre-stop-hook` - (not required) - Command to run in the old container before stopping it.
-Can be used for marking the container as unhealthy to make proxy stop sending requests to it, see [request draining](#true-zero-downtime-deployment-with-request-draining) below.
+Can be used for marking the container as unhealthy to make proxy stop sending requests to it, see [container draining](#draining-old-containers) below.

-See [examples](https://docker-rollout.wowu.dev/examples/) in docs for sample `docker-compose.yml` files.
+See [detailed options description](https://docker-rollout.wowu.dev/cli-options) and [compose.yml file examples](https://docker-rollout.wowu.dev/examples/) in docs.

 ### ⚠️ Caveats

 - Your service cannot have `container_name` and `ports` defined in `docker-compose.yml`, as it's not possible to run multiple containers with the same name or port mapping.
 Use a proxy as described below.
 - Proxy like [Traefik](https://github.com/traefik/traefik) or [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) is required to route traffic.
 - Each deployment will increment the number in container name (e.g. `project-web-1` -> `project-web-2`).
-- To avoid dropping currently processed requests when stopping the old container, you need to setup [request draining](#draining-old-containers), which requires a slightly more complex setup.
+- To avoid dropping currently processed requests when stopping the old container, you need to setup [container draining](#draining-old-containers), which requires a slightly more complex setup.

 ### Sample deployment script